You are here

 In summary, we believe this graph serves to illustrate that COVID-19 is a moving target for clinical trials.
 As the epicenters of COVID-19 outbreaks move, either from one country to another or within a country, clinical trial managers must partner with different hospitals to recruit patients.
 Only those trial sponsors that are strong enough to form relationships with multiple hospitals will be able to accrue large numbers of patients for their trials.

-At CellTrials.org, we have stopped compiling all clinical trials for COVID-19 and are now focused only on cell therapy COVID-19 clinical trials, our core expertise.
-Our most recent upload on August 1 is a free spreadsheet that lists 111 COVID-19 cell therapy trials registered worldwide during the first half of 2020.
-In practice it covers February to June, because there were no cell therapy COVID-19 trials in January.
+At CellTrials.org, we have stopped compiling all clinical trials for COVID-19 and now provide a FREE spreadheet of cell therapy clinical trials for COVID-19, our core expertise.
+For the first half of 2020, we listed 111 COVID-19 cell therapy trials registered worldwide.
+In practice that covers February to June, because there were no cell therapy COVID-19 trials in January.

 Our second graph shows all cell therapy clinical trials for COVID-19, binned by number per month and color coded by trial phase.
 It is not surprising that with the passage of time more trials of later phase are launching.
 It is notable that the total number of new trials is declining despite the fact that COVID-19 hospitalizations continue unabated in the United States.
 The decline of new trial registrations suggests to us that those companies that were willing and able to compete in cell therapy for COVID-19 have already entered the market.

 This update showing trial numbers for the first three quarters of 2020 confirms our view that most cell therapy companies willing and able to apply their products to COVID-19 have already launched clinical trials.